autotest/virt-test/README.rst

 # apt-get install autotest

-Some tests might need some other dependencies, such as the migrate using file descriptors, that requires a working toolchain and python-devel.
+Some tests might need some other dependencies, such as the migrate using file descriptors, that requires a working toolchain and python-devel, and generating VM videos, that requires python-gstreamer.

 For such cases, it is best that you refer to the more complete documentation:

 https://github.com/autotest/virt-test/wiki/InstallPrerequesitePackages